marcoalopez/marcoalopez.github.io/personal_website.md

 # Teaching & Outreach

 I previously taught at the University of Oviedo, where I was involved in several courses in the Geology and Mining Engineering degrees.
 These included *Structural Geology*, *Geological Mapping* (fieldwork and geological map interpretation), *Geodynamics*, *Plate Tectonics*, *Geophysical and Geochemical Prospecting*, and *Applied Geology for Engineering Problems*.
 For further details, please see my [CV](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/Resume.pdf).
 When time allows, which is not often these days, I enjoy creating free educational material, such as workshops, short courses, and a variety of scientific notes.
 This includes Jupyter notebooks, videos, and short essays on a range of topics, mostly in English but occasionally in Spanish.
 Links to this material can be found below.
-I am not particularly active on social media, but I occasionally share brief thoughts and updates at https://fediscience.org/@marcoalopez
+I am not particularly active on social media, but I occasionally share thoughts and updates at https://fediscience.org/@marcoalopez

 ## Workshops and courses